Group of graffiti artists sneak subversive Arabic graffiti onto an episode of hit TV show "Homeland"

-"Homeland," has focused on Islamist extremists and terrorism in the Middle East since it launched in 2011.
+“Homeland,” has focused on Islamist extremists and terrorism in the Middle East since it launched in 2011.
 It has been criticized in the past for failing to challenge myths about Muslims, for Islamophobia – and even accused of being the “most bigoted show on television.”

 “I really, really don’t want there to be any limitations … They never shied away from anything difficult.
 I want them to go right into the teeth of it again,” he said.

 “It’s a work of fiction,” Nevins added.
 “I’m very defensive of their rights to tell difficult stories in difficult parts of the world.”